 A. Financial Reporting Entity - The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
-The North Carolina Global TransPark Authority (Authority) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.
+North Carolina Global TransPark Authority (Authority) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.

 The accompanying financial statements present all funds belonging to the Authority and its component unit.
 The Authority's component unit is discretely presented in the Authority's financial statements.
 See below for further discussion of the Authority's component unit.
+Other related foundations and similar nonprofit corporations for which the Authority is not financially accountable are not part of the accompanying financial statements.